awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 When you create a network interface, it inherits the public IPv4 addressing attribute from the subnet\.
 If you later modify the public IPv4 addressing attribute of the subnet, the network interface keeps the setting that was in effect when it was created\.
 If you launch an instance and specify an existing network interface as the primary network interface, the public IPv4 address attribute is determined by this network interface\.

-For more information, see [Public IPv4 addresses and external DNS hostnames](using-instance-addressing.md#concepts-public-addresses)\.
+For more information, see [Public IPv4 addresses](using-instance-addressing.md#concepts-public-addresses)\.

 **Elastic IP addresses for network interface**
 If you have an Elastic IP address, you can associate it with one of the private IPv4 addresses for the network interface\.
 You can associate one Elastic IP address with each private IPv4 address\.